SAP-archive/teched2019-cloud-xf-sfsf/README.md

 ## Configuration

-Please refer to detailed sample application help in this project to setup, configure and run the sample and connect it to your SAP SuccessFactors tenant for testing purpose.
+Please refer to detailed sample application help in this project to setup, configure and run the sample and connect it to your SAP SuccessFactors tenant for testing purpose --> https://github.com/SAP-samples/teched2019-cloud-xf-sfsf/wiki

 ## Limitations